-Dr. Robyn Brown-Manning will become a member of the Silberman School of Social Work faculty in Fall 2016, as Visiting Lecturer.
-She enters this role with a remarkable record of service to Silberman, having been an adjunct lecturer at the school for over fifteen years as well as earning both her MSW and Ph.D. degrees here.
+Dr. Robyn Brown-Manning became a full-time Visiting Lecturer on the Silberman School of Social Work faculty in Fall 2016.
+She entered this role with a remarkable record of service to Silberman, having been an adjunct lecturer at the school for over fifteen years as well as earning both her MSW and Ph.D. degrees here.

 Dr. Brown-Manning is an accomplished social work educator, practitioner, and facilitator who has spent her career in several settings working to empower people and communities.